-Capital Cost: \$\$35,000
+Capital Cost: \$ \$35,000

-Replacement Costs, Description of Equipment to be Replaced, & Frequency of Replacement (e.g., every 5 years): Click here to enter text.
+Replacement Costs, Description of Equipment to be Replaced, & Frequency of

 Possible Funding Sources: Not yet identified

 Please describe the economic feasibility of the project.
 If an economic analysis (benefit:cost analysis or cost-effectiveness analysis) of the project has been completed, please provide the findings of that analysis and the reference (including author and year).
 If an economic analysis has not been completed for the project, please provide a detailed description of expected project benefits, including benefits to water supply, water quality, and natural resources, using numeric values when possible (e.g., acres of habitat restored, acre-feet per year of water supply generated, etc).
 Suggested metrics are provided below.